/

 These products can be used for various pain conditions, including arthritis, nerve, and muscle pain.
 They can also be used in combination with other pain management medications.

 However, topical agents and creams can have side effects like all medications.
 Therefore, they should be used under the guidance of a healthcare professional.
+Learn more about barrier cream guarding against irritation.

 Non-Pharmacological Interventions and Advanced Treatments